Dr. Alex Stone, DPT, CSCS

 • Finally, the Theragun Mini is also a good option due to its low aggression and compatibility with all Theragun attachments.
 Remember to pay attention to attachments and consider using softer, hypoallergenic foam or air-filled rubber heads for gentle treatment.

 Let us know what worked best for you!
-Or perhaps you have your own magical solution for itchy after massage gun?
+Or perhaps you have your magical solution for itchy after massage gun?

 References